Jianshun "Jensen" Zhang

 - Best Paper of the Year award, Building Simulation—an International Journal, 2010

-- Elected Fellow, International Society of Indoor Air Quality and Climate, 2009
+- Elected and active member of The ISIAQ Academy of Fellows, International Society of Indoor Air Quality and Climate, 2009

 - ASHRAE Distinguished Service Award, ASHRAE, 2008